cloudmesh/cloudmesh-robot/docs/RobotIU.md

 ## AquaEmacs

 **Aquamacs** is an **emac editor** for Mac devices which allows the user **to edit** text, HTML, LaTeX, C++, Java, Python, R, Perl, Ruby, PHP, and more.
-In order to run Aquamacs, you have to go to [Aquamacs]((http://aquamacs.org/download.shtml)) and click on the topmost link, which should be the newest version of the program.
+In order to run Aquamacs, you have to go to [Aquamacs](http://aquamacs.org/download.shtml) and click on the topmost link, which should be the newest version of the program.
 If the order changes, look for a link title Aquamacs Emacs X.XX (Right now the version is 3.3).
 A download should start.
-Once it's finished finished installing, you should go to the "Downloads" folder in Finder, and open the installed file.
+Once it's finished finished installing, you should go to the *Downloads* folder in Finder, and open the installed file.
 You are now ready to use Aquamacs.

 ## Homebrew